nyuad-astroparticle/xrfController/README.md

 The program runs a sanity check when doing raster scans if anything looks off.
 The warnings currently trigger if:

 - ```BottomRightX``` is smaller than ```TopLeftX``` or ```BottomRightY``` is smaller than ```TopLeftY```
+- If any of the coordinate fields, cell size, or raster speed are not numbers
 - ```cellSize``` does not neatly divide either the image width or height.
 I don't know if the ```daq_daemon``` would be fine if the division was not neat, but I don't know for sure, and I don't think you'd want to run the program if the division was not neat, so the program lets you know anyway

 The program then prompts the user if they want to continue. if the user says yes, then the program calls ```daq_daemon``` with ```out.json``` and prints the output of ```daq_daemon``` as it runs.